t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 * Finding resources, such as compute, storage or data resources;
 * Authenticating platforms, end devices, functions, data;
-* Providing compute and storage offloading.
+* Providing compute and storage offloading;
+* Management, e.g. of IoT end devices and data.

 With regard to the high level challenges listed in {{sec-challenges}}, data storage and processing at the edge is a major aspect of IoT edge computing.
 Data may therefore need to be classified (e.g. in terms of privacy, importance, validity, etc.).
 Data analysis such as performed in AI/ML tasks performed at the edge may benefit from specialized hardware support on computing nodes.
 IoT edge computing will face detailed challenges in term of, for example, programmability, naming, data abstraction and service management.
 Furthermore, while edge computing can support IoT services independently of cloud computing, it is increasingly connected to cloud computing in most IoT systems: thus, the relationship of IoT edge Computing to cloud Computing is another potential challenge {{ISO_TR}}.